sylviasullivan/ice-microp-rad/README.md

 *fig2_reproduced.py* - reproduce Figure 2 of Lee et al. ACP doi: 10.5194/acp-19-11803-2019, i.e. qv, qi, temperature, potential temperature, and zonal wind profiles from StratoClim Flight 7 versus the model

+*Figures_article1.ipynb*, *SI_article1.ipynb* - iPython notebooks that pull from the functions below to generate the 4 main and 5 supplemental figures of the Communications Earth & Environment publication

-*Figures_article.ipynb* - A JupyterLab notebook that pulls from the functions below to generate the four figures of a first GRL article.
+*Figures_article2.ipynb* - An iPython notebook that pulls from the functions below to generate figures for a publication on the trajectories in ICON and CLaMS

 CloudSat/ - scripts to visualize the 2CICE ice water content (IWC) product, derived from CloudSat overpasses, with the ICON output IWC
 - *2CICE_ZL.py* - generate altitude-lat/lon swathes of 2CICE and ICON IWC